rgthree/google-loader-css/README.md

 ```

 ### Current Browser Version
 The current version supports a wider range of browsers, but requires two elements be added as children to the.
 This is the widest support while still saving on CSS filesize.
-If you wat to support current versions of browsers you should [grab this version](src/google-loader-current.css).
+If you want to support current versions of browsers you should [grab this version](src/google-loader-current.css).

 ```html
 <head>